This classic New England fish chowder recipe was a favorite of one of Cape Cod's most beloved historic figures, Jacqueline Kennedy.

 Although the Mrs. Kennedy's recipe calls for haddock, any mild-flavored, firm white fish works equally well.

-Do you have some black sea bass, tautog, or striped bass fillets from your day of fishing our Cape Cod waters?
-Nice catching!
-Any of those fish make a great chowder.
+I've used black sea bass, tautog, or striped bass fillets from my days of fishing our Cape Cod waters.
+Any of those fish make a great chowder, too.

 Here's What You'll Need